There were six of them, gunned down by the armed force of the state.

 The governor of Georgia, a foam-flecked racist named Lester Maddox, swung into action.
 He ordered out the state police to deal with the citizens he called “communists” and Black Panthers.
 He gave the cops orders to shoot to kill and even to raze “any building they’re in to its very foundation if necessary to get them out.”
 Maddox followed up by mobilizing 1,200 troops of the Georgia National Guard, who reached Augusta about 1:00 in the morning on the 12th.

 By dawn on the 12th, the “Augusta riot” was over and over 80 people were wounded.
-Six Black men were dead.
-Most were young.
+Six young Black men were dead.
 None had been armed.
 All were hit in the back by shotgun blasts consistent with police riot guns.

 Sure, the riot wasn’t on campus, but the folks in Augusta’s segregated inner city knew that colleges around the country were erupting in protests and had in one case been met with bullets.
 And how was the Guard able to mobilize so quickly, if they were not already on alert to deal with campus unrest?

-When this was first written in 2010, I was unable to find the names of the six whose lives were snatched from them by the cops forty years before.
-Now, thanks to filmmaker Banks Pappas, who is working on a documentary on the Augusta Six (video trailer here), I offer for your respect and remembrance:
+When this was first written in 2010, I reported that I had been unable to find the names of the six whose lives were snatched from them by the Augusta cops forty years before.
+Then filmmaker Banks Pappas, who made an independent documentary on the Augusta uprising (see his trailer here) contacted me after reading the original version.
+Thanks to him, I offer for your respect and your remembrance:

 John (Johnnie) Stokes